guhcostan/guhcostan/README.md

 - 🔭 I’m currently working with React Native.
 - 💻 I’m currently working in [Thoughtworks](https://thoughtworks.com/)
 - 🌱 I’m currently learning Flutter.
--  ⚡ Languages: React Native, React, Javascript and Java.
+-  ⚡ Frameworks and Languages: React Native, React, Javascript and Java.

 ### You Can reach me on: